 An appraisal which does not accompany an initial application is acceptable to the Board, if it is received by the Board (irrespective of postmark) within thirty (30) calendar days of the filing deadline.
-Two original copies are required by the Board.
+Two original hard copies are required by the Board, as well as one PDF copy with the file name beginning with the PIN number.
+If there are multiple PINs, the PIN having the highest improvement value should begin the PDF file name.

-- b.
+b.
 Recent Sales of Comparable Properties.
 In lieu of a professional appraisal, recent usable sales of comparable properties with a recorded date of sale as close to the January 1, lien date as possible and no more than 12 months prior to January 1.
 Comparable properties should be located near the subject and/or in the subject's same neighborhood.
 They should be similar in style (e.g. ranch, 2 story, split-level, etc.), construction (e.g. brick, frame, with or without a basement, etc.), age, size, (e.g. square footage of lot and building), quality and condition to the subject.
-If a comparable is not located in the subject's neighborhood, additional explanation may be needed to confirm the similarity and suitability among all comparable properties presented by all parties to the appeal. - c.
+If a comparable is not located in the subject's neighborhood, additional explanation may be needed to confirm the similarity and suitability among all comparable properties presented by all parties to the appeal.

+c.
 Condition Issue- Assessor Access to Property.
 Appellants are urged to schedule a property inspection with their Assessor's office for appeals related to the description, physical characteristics and/or condition of the subject property.
 Pictures of the subject property and the selected comparable properties are helpful to the Board in its deliberations.